sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="highlightWordjs">highlightWord.js</a>
 [![Download Color.zip](https://img.shields.io/badge/Download-Color.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Color.zip)
-This script highlights the searched words with the fill color.
+This script highlights the searched string by fill color, swatch or character style.
 Both CMYK and RGB colors are supported.

 ![Highlight Word](images/highlightWord.png)

 ### Usage
 1. Select any text objects, and run this script.
+   If no texts are selected, it highlights all texts in the document.
-2. Enter a word.
+2. Enter a string.
 Regular expressions are supported.
-3. Use the slider to specify the color if necessary.
+3. To specify a color, enter the color values or use the sliders
+4. To specify a swatch, select a swatch name from the list on the Swatches tab and check the Ignore Color Settings checkbox.
+5. To specify a character style, select a style name from the list on the Character Styles tab.
+6. To specify a paragraph style, select a style name from the list on the Paragraph Styles tab.

+If you wish to color the character and paragraph styles, uncheck the Ignore Color Settings checkbox.

+> [!NOTE]
+> Color and swatch cannot be applied at the same time.

 ### Requirements
-Illustrator CS4 or higher
+Illustrator CS6 or higher

 <div align="right">[ <a href="#color">↑ Back to Top ↑</a> ]</div>
 <br>